macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 - [x] HDMI(with audio passthrough)
 - [x] Keyboard and Trackpad(two finger vertical swipes)
 - [x] DRM(Works with Google Chrome.
 Tested with Prime Video and Netflix.)
-  - There are rare short freezes when playing videos (See [#7](https://github.com/adityabakare/macOS-Dell-Latitude-E7470/issues/7) for updates)

 ## What's not working